Cochlear implant recipients are unable to undergo certain medical procedures, should the need for these occur at some later date. These include:

 For additional information about these vaccinations:

 There is a chance of a problem occurring with the internal portion of the cochlear implant system after it is implanted.
 However, based on reports from the current cochlear implant manufacturers, this is a rather rare occurrence.
 Historically, the Cumulative Survival Rate (CSR) of internal devices is greater than 99% after 1 year and more than 98% after 5 years.

 If a problem with the internal component should occur:

-Static electricity can potentially damage the electrical components of the implant system or erase programs saved to the speech processor.
+Static electricity can potentially damage the electrical components of the internal devices or can erase programs saved to the speech processor.

 To prevent static electricity from affecting the speech processor:

 Your audiologist may offer other suggestions to protect your child's speech processor from static electricity.